How The March For Science Explains The Relationship Between Science Technology and Society In The 21st Century

 When science marched

 With the march, the scientific community has cherry picked the most effective of societal tools: protest.
 The enemy?
-Society’s onslaught that threatens to de-fund science.
+Society’s onslaught that threatens to de-fund and discredit science.
 You might be wondering; Where is this money meant for science going?

 Probably to fund military activities going by the spirit and text of Pres.
 Trump’s inaugural congress address.
 World leaders snub of the protest is further indictment of how much they give a hoot.
-But should science science matter than others?
+But should science matter than others?
 What impact that the March for Science have on society-science relations in the 21st century?

 It must be noted that protests were the bread and butter of the civil rights movement.
-As the quote made famous by Jay Z during 11th hour campaigns for Obama’s first stab at the presidency and attributed by Shippensburg University to an unnamed 19-year-old single mum, maybe society should sit up and listen to science for once:
+As this quote made famous by Jay Z during 11th hour campaigns for Obama’s first stab at the presidency and attributed by Shippensburg University to an unnamed 19-year-old single mum, maybe society should sit up and listen to science for once:

-Nonetheless, the March for Science draws more power from something else.
+The March for Science draws more power from something else.
 Protests do not exactly sit well in this era of responsible research and innovation (RRI ).
 RRI calls for a reflexive approach in the science, technology and society paradigm.
 Protests tell of a broken relationship.

 In the 21st century, scientists visualize themselves as in constant communication with society when designing and undertaking scientific research.
 Recent publications such as the Asilomar AI ethics principles echo this approach to 21st century technology and science.
 Among other rules, the AI Asilomar principles advocate for legal, ethical and social research.
 Understanding of these ‘adjunct’ areas of studies will flesh out the peer-to-peer relationship between science, technology and society.